Skip to main content

 Strategic Exercise for Systemic Balance

 Exercise is a potent modulator of nearly every system in the body, and its synergy with TRT is profound.
 A well-designed exercise program does more than build muscle; it improves insulin sensitivity, enhances circulation, manages body fat, and strengthens the heart.
-For individuals on TRT, the combination of and cardiovascular exercise is essential for maximizing benefits and minimizing risks.
+For individuals on TRT, the combination of resistance training and cardiovascular exercise is essential for maximizing benefits and minimizing risks.

 Your daily choices in nutrition and physical activity are not adjuncts to your therapy; they are co-determinants of its long-term success and safety.